ONSdigital/csvcubed/external-docs/docs/guides/configuration/code-list-config.md

 The `same_as` field allows using a concept defined elsewhere in the internet (e.g. [E92 concept in Geography Linked Data](http://statistics.data.gov.uk/id/statistical-geography/E92000001)).

-### Linking the code-list-config.json in qube-config.json

-Once the *code list configuration file* is defined, it can be linked in the `qube-config.json` using the `code_list` field in [dimension configuration](./qube-config.md#dimension-configuration).
-More specifically, the path to the *code list configuration file* needs to be given in the `code_list` field in `qube-config.json`.

 ### Referencing a code list configuration file

 This new code list can be referenced in a [qube-config.json](./qube-config.md) file using the `code_list` field in [dimension configuration](./qube-config.md#dimension-configuration), e.g.